statisticalconditioning/statisticalconditioning.github.io/content/home/about.md

 +++

-# About Statistical Conditioning
+# About Statistical Thinking

-This site, statistical conditioning, is built around the idea that learning statistics is a lot like physical conditioning.
-Just as you can't get fit  by listening to a personal trainer talk about exercises, you can't master statistics by listening to lectures.
-While lectures are helpful, they are just the beginning.
-You have to apply what you learn to become proficient with statistical methods.
-With statistics, like many things in life, you learn by doing.
+This site, statistical thinking, is built around the idea that the most important function of statistics is to support scientific reasoning.
+Statistics should not be taught simply as a menu of procedures to use ritualistically.
+Statistical procedures, or the software in which they are implemented, are not able to do the thinking required of good science.

-But, there are different ways to do statistics.
+Similarly, there are different ways to do statistics.
 Some ways can get you results quickly, but you might not really understand what you did.
 Other ways may require more time and effort, but also promote a better understanding.
 The biggest barrier and least appealing aspect of statistics for most people is the math.